wilkie/gruesome/README.md

 # Gruesome

 The Ruby Z-Code Emulator and IF Manager (Currently in progress).
-It current can play version 3 games such as the ZORK trilogy.
+It currently can play version 3 games such as the ZORK trilogy.

 ## Currently implemented